VISITOR RESTRICTIONS IN PLACE. Visit link for details and more updates.

 Can I have visitors when at the hospital for my delivery?

 While on Women & Children’s, each obstetric patient is allowed one healthy visitor > 18 years old.
 Visitors will be screened for signs of respiratory illness and not allowed in if they are sick.
 Visitors are asked to remain in the room with patient.
 If necessary, they will be allowed to leave and return to the hospital once per day.
 During these times away, the visitor should practice hand hygiene, physical distancing, and limit the possibility of exposure while at home or in the community.
 Please arrange for someone else to care for your pets and other children while you are at the hospital and be sure to bring anything you need (including car seat) with you when you are admitted.
 Siblings who are asymptomatic and fully vaccinated for age may visit once during the postpartum stay between the hours of 3:00 p.m. and 7:00 p.m.
-Doulas are considered part of maternity care team and are not considered visitors.
+Professionally certified doulas* are considered part of the care team and are not considered visitors.

 What changes can I expect when I’m at the hospital?